MilindJain03/Event-Summarizer/README.md

 Deployment 🌐
 To deploy the app for production, you can use Vercel, Netlify, or any other hosting platform that supports React applications.
 Make sure to set up environment variables for sensitive information such as API tokens securely.

-Credits 🙏
-This app was built by Your Name.
-Special thanks to Hugging Face for providing access to their model through an API.
-License 📄
-This project is licensed under the MIT License - see the LICENSE file for details.

 css
 Copy code